 Nearly 70% of men are affected by gynecomastia.
 Some men experience gynecomastia after significant weight fluctuations, and some experience gynecomastia due to certain prescription drugs or even steroid use.
 For some men, gynecomastia resolves itself quickly after puberty; however, some men require surgical intervention to address the issue.
 Gynecomastia surgery, or male breast reduction, aims to reduce the excess fat and glandular tissues from a man’s chest, restoring a more masculine chest contour and improving confidence.

-At Florida Plastic Surgery, double board-certified plastic surgeon Dr. Kristopher Hamwi offers some of the most effective treatments for gynecomastia.
+At Florida Plastic Surgery and Medspa, double board-certified plastic surgeon Dr. Kristopher Hamwi offers some of the most effective treatments for gynecomastia.
 To determine if gynecomastia surgery will address your needs, continue reading or schedule your consultation today!

 Is Gynecomastia Surgery Worth the Risk?